-- 12.1 The applicant can apply for the endorsement in the Civil Aviation Personnel Licensing System (CAPELS) (https://capels.caas.gov.sg) once the Language Screener or tester has submitted the assessment in the system. - 12.2 The language proficiency level, date of assessment and date of re-test (if applicable) will be annotated on licence.
+- 12.1 The applicant can apply for the endorsement in the Civil Aviation Personnel Licensing System (CAPELS) (https://capels.caas.gov.sg) once the AFE or Language Tester has submitted the assessment in the system. - 12.2 The language proficiency level, date of assessment and date of re-test (if applicable) will be annotated on licence.